dethe/obloq/readme.md

 ## Todo

-* Package as a Node module
-* √ Gather all extracted *.js and *.css files into concatenated files
+### oBloq 2.0

+* Convert to be an extension of Grunt (https://github.com/cowboy/grunt) (mainly the code extraction from markdown)
+* Have default filename targets
+* Make client vs. server code explicit rather than a naming convention.
+Default to both?
+* Allow alternate filename targets in comments
+* Allow raw HTML, CSS, JS files to be in bloqs directory?
+* Build an editor based on CodeMirror (http://codemirror.net/doc/manual.html)
-* Minimized and compress concatenated files for production
+* Minimized and compress concatenated files for production (side-effect of moving to Grunt)
-* Allow user configuration for which files get concatenated, minimized, and compressed and in what order
+* Allow user configuration for which files get concatenated, minimized, and compressed and in what order (side-effect of Grunt)
-* Support coffeescript on server-side
+* Support coffeescript on server-side (side-effect of multiple targets, better specificity)
-* √ Watch command to re-run extraction whenever a source file is changed
-* Fix offset of text in sketchy
-* Convert sketchy to build dom objects for layout where applicable
 * More example code
+* Comment extracted code to show where it was extracted from, for tracing back to source file
 * Code clean up and commenting
-* √ Include files global.stylus (deferred: or bloqs/global/*.stylus) when processing other stylus files (for definitions of site-wide variables for things like colours and fonts)
-* √ Include files global.markdown (deferred: or bloqs/global/*.markdown) when processing other markdown files (for link definitions)
 * Allow mustache placeholders to be used in markdown for template generation (*.mushdown?)
 * Include useful snippets of HTML, CSS, JS to be assembled as standard components (with commentary on use)
-* Server for editing / viewing oBloq content
+* Componentization - use x-tag (http://csuwldcat.github.com/x-tag/) or Enyo (http://enyojs.com/) to help define bloqs?

+### Generated docs

 * Generate links to documentation automatically
+* Build list of classes used and in which bloqs (need to parse html templates)
+* Build list of IDs used and in which bloqs (ditto)
+* Build list of events emitted and in which bloqs (need to parse JS: use Escrima?)
+* Build list of events listened for and in which bloqs (ditto)
+* Build list of functions defined and in which bloqs (ditto)
+* Build list of functions called? (ditto)
+* Syntax highlighting (stylus was missing)

+### Testing

+* Validate / lint / hint all files (side effect of moving to Grunt)
+* Build visual tests into the docs, including tools to check with various data (for overflow), state (loggged in?), and block size (for responsive design).
+Seeing the visual tests update while you're in the oBloq editor would be pretty nifty.

+### Sketchy

+* Fix offset of text in sketchy
+* Different units for sketches (grid-based?)
+* Convert sketchy to build dom objects for layout where applicable
 * Determine sketch size automatically from content (this would avoid the need to give room for sketchy lines to overflow, done manually now
-* Create an NPM package for oBloq
 * Reduce the "nudge" factor in small sketches
+* Smoothing: keep each point's nudge factor within 2px of last nudge
+* Make sketch components clickable links to docs for those items (interpage linking)
+* New component: rich text
+* New component: text
+* New component: tab view
+* New component: social noise
+* New component: video player

+### To-dones

+* √ Allow multiple filename targets
+* √ Watch command to re-run extraction whenever a source file is changed
+* √ Package as a Node module
+* √ Gather all extracted *.js and *.css files into concatenated files
+* √ Include files global.stylus (deferred: or bloqs/global/*.stylus) when processing other stylus files (for definitions of site-wide variables for things like colours and fonts)
+* √ Include files global.markdown (deferred: or bloqs/global/*.markdown) when processing other markdown files (for link definitions)